Code-Institute-Submissions/china-tea/README.md

 ### What is this website for?

-It is a place to order Chinese tea and/or tea-ware online
+It is a place to order Chinese tea and/or tea-ware online.

 ### What does it do?

-It provides a simple website where people who are interested in Chinese teas and tea-ware can see what is available and buy from the online vendor.
-My goal in the design was to make it as easy as possible to access information on the site while maintaining a minimalist design.
+It provides a simple website where people who are interested in Chinese teas and tea-ware.
+The customer can see what is available and buy from the online vendor.
+My goal, in the design, was to make it as easy as possible to access information on the site while maintaining a minimalist design.
 I also wanted to keep the layout as traditional as possible so as to allow the user to feel at home while navigating the site.
 The mobile first approach will be used in order to focus on this experience first and for a faster loading times mobile devices.
 The design will be expanded from here to suite larger viewports.